Table of contents

-The homeowner who tries this method must be aware of several things:
+The homeowner who tries this method must consider several things:

 - Death to the insect is not instant.
 It is going to get mad before it gets dead—so staying covered and keeping family members away is important.

 - If you are spraying a cluster of insects, only the outer layer will be hit by the spray.
-The inner layers of bees are going to become agitated and they are likely to sting.
-If you are covered up, you can keep spraying as the cluster breaks apart but you’re not going to get them all the first time.
+The inner layers of bees are going to become agitated, and they are likely to sting.
+With protective clothing, you can keep spraying as the cluster breaks apart.
+Just remember that you won’t get them all the first time.

 - Soaps are different and sprayers are different.
 You may have trouble if the solution isn’t soapy enough or if the drops are too big or poorly aimed.

-Remember that pollinators of many types are endangered, so it’s best to have someone look at a nest before destroying it.
+Remember that pollinators of many types are endangered, so it’s best to have someone look at a nest before you destroy it.
 If you know nothing of bees and wasps, stay clear of them until someone can identify them.
-If you live in areas with Africanized honey bees you don’t want to go near a swarm—even to kill it—until someone in the know has assessed the danger.
+If you live in areas with Africanized honey bees, you don’t want to go near a swarm—even to kill it—until someone in the know has assessed the danger.